XSY-HYH/ZIM-Zigzag-Interaction-Model/README.md

 - Subsequent operations use the current ID as the encryption key
 - Keys change continuously, providing forward secrecy
 - No automatic sync recovery; requires re-authentication when out of sync

+**Cryptographic note for CHAP-IEM**: The ID values used as encryption keys must meet the same security requirements as any AES-256 key.
+Implementations should ensure IDs have sufficient entropy (at least 256 bits) or apply a KDF (Key Derivation Function) to shorter IDs before using them as encryption keys.

 ---